aubreyrjones/lemon-py/README.md

 ## Literals

-"literal" tokens are defined by a fixed string of case-sensitive/exactly-matched characters, and are stored/matched with a basic prefix tree.
+"Literal" tokens are defined by a fixed string of case-sensitive/exactly-matched characters, and are stored/matched with a basic prefix tree.
 Literals are matched greedily, with the longest matching sequence having priority.
 Thus the order in which you define